AbhishekatGithub/Abhishek1996/README.md

 &nbsp;
 &nbsp;

-* Created and deployed my own resume optimizer app from scratch, used frequency, tagging , parts of speech, wordcloud in NLP using NLTK library
+* Created and deployed my own resume optimizer app from scratch, used frequency, tagging , parts of speech, wordcloud in NLP using NLTK library and streamlit

 * Employed a self-created resume scoring technique along ATS guidelines with bonus and penalty for keywords( multiplication factor)